Last updated 9/21/2023.

 How to Become a Software Engineer

-Coding bootcamps are intensive eight- to 30-week programs that focus on practical, language-specific programming skills but also typically cover information technology fundamentals.
-Most bootcamps are designed to prepare students to enter the IT job market ASAP and focus on the skills most in-demand within online or in a certain geography (check out these online coding bootcamps).
+Coding bootcamps are intensive short-term programs that focus on practical, language-specific programming skills but also typically cover information technology fundamentals.
+Most bootcamps are designed to prepare students to enter the IT job market more quickly and focus on the skills most in-demand with employers.
+Bootcamp programs are delivered online or in a certain geography (check out these online coding bootcamps).

 Every Industry Needs Software